 ACAPS' team is daily monitoring the impact of COVID-19.
 Find more information related to the outbreak here.

-Food security remains a concern for the population of Karamoja sub-region and for refugees across Uganda.
+Food security remains a concern for the population of Karamoja sub-region (one of the country’s poorest areas), for flood-affected areas, and for refugees across Uganda.?

 Most households are still recovering from the impact of prolonged COVID-19 movement restrictions on income-generating activities.
 In Karamoja, a deterioration from Stressed (IPC Phase 2) to Crisis (IPC Phase 3) outcomes is likely during the March to June lean season as household food stocks run out and household lack enough income to meet food needs.?

 In refugee settlements, deterioration to Crisis (IPC Phase 3) outcomes is expected through May 2021 after households that cultivated crops deplete their food stocks.?